Minnesota officer who shot Black man after traffic stop charged with manslaughter | Law-Order

 The shooting escalated tensions in a region already on edge over the ongoing trial of the former Minneapolis police officer charged with murder in the use of deadly force last May against George Floyd, a 46-year-old Black man who was suspected of passing a bogus $20 bill.
 Potter, a 26-year department veteran, was taken into custody by agents of the Minnesota Bureau of Criminal Apprehension at the agency's office in nearby St. Paul, authorities said.

-She was charged with second-degree manslaughter and booked into Hennepin County jail without bond, jail records said.
+She was booked into Hennepin County jail on a charge of second-degree manslaughter but released hours later on $100,000 bond, according to jail records.
+Her first court appearance was set for Thursday at 1:30 p.m.
+(1830 GMT).
 Protesters assembled outside Brooklyn Center police headquarters for a third night on Tuesday, some throwing bottles and other projectiles over a fence surrounding the building.
 Officers fired tear gas, non-lethal rounds and flash-bang rounds, to disperse the crowd.

 Responding to criticism that law enforcement overreacted to a small-scale provocation two hours before a city curfew took effect, Mayor Mike Elliott said the local sheriff's office, rather than city police, oversaw crowd-control operations on Tuesday night.
 "Gassing, in my opinion, is not a humane way of policing," Elliott told reporters on Wednesday.
 He also urged demonstrators to remain peaceful, saying: "The eyes of the world are on Brooklyn Center."